 Do not worry, we will even extend our offering to ensure nothing is missing in the variety of packages you can include in your applications.

-You will be able to use older MSI installers of Telerik Data Access to continue using the visual tooling of the product.
+You will be able to use older MSI installers of Telerik Data Access to

 We will continue to support all of you, valued DevCraft customers, with the same quality and the same developers.
 If there is a critical problem with the Visual Designer, we will do our best to resolve it for you.